EPFLiGHT/predicting-poverty-through-time/README.md

 <h2 align="center">Work In Progress</h2>
 </div>

+So far, we successfully expanded the scope to Mali, Uganda and Niger and we improved our current model using a more complex ResNet.

-We're working to expand our work to several other countries, not only in the African continent, but also in Asia and South America.
-We're starting from countries with the highest number of LSMS surveys, you can get our data collection in this [spreadsheet](https://docs.google.com/spreadsheets/d/1zW4eHoUjAnlO5AthVc_PCBbKON2aWPVFCLMjHclapJ8/edit?usp=sharing).
+In the future we'll be working to expand our work to several other countries, not only in the African continent, but also in Asia and South America.

 <div align="center">
 <h2 align="center">Acknowledgements</h2>